KRISWIU/cs326-final-tet/docs/milestone2.md

 ```

 #### /users
 Creates a new user with the given username and password.
 If successful, returns an object for the user.
-More information in technicalNotes.md.
+User object structure is described in milestone3.md.
 Format: